100mslive/100ms-docs/common/faq.md

 Please check our [pricing page](https://www.100ms.live/pricing) or [contact us](https://www.100ms.live/contact) for more information.

+## Workspaces

+### Is there a way to provision development/testing access tokens to avoid touching production data/templates in development and staging deploys?

+We have just released Workspaces, which will let you create different environment and add team members to the same 100ms account!
+Know more about it [here](https://www.100ms.live/blog/launching-teams-workspaces).

+### Is there any sandbox mode available for dev environments?

+Yes, this is possible with Teams & workspaces on 100ms dashboard, You can create multiple workspaces and members to manage each workspace based on your requirements.
+For example, you can create workspaces for development and production so that experimentation during development does not affect production.
+For more information, please check [this blog](https://www.100ms.live/blog/launching-teams-workspaces) and also check your [100ms dashboard](https://dashboard.100ms.live/) to see how this works.

+### Is there a way to add a second user to our account?
+Or should we just share login credentials?

+Yes, this is possible with Teams & workspaces on 100ms dashboard.
+Please check [this blog](https://www.100ms.live/blog/launching-teams-workspaces) for more information.

+### Can we create subaccount in existing account?
+Want to make prod and non prod account separate?

+Yes, this is possible with Teams & workspaces on 100ms dashboard.
+Please check [this blog](https://www.100ms.live/blog/launching-teams-workspaces) for more information.

+### Could you specify multiple webhook URLs for different environments under the same account?

+Yes, this is possible with Teams & workspaces on 100ms dashboard, You can create multiple workspaces and configure different webhooks for each of these environments.
+For more information, please check [this blog](https://www.100ms.live/blog/launching-teams-workspaces) and also check your [100ms dashboard](https://dashboard.100ms.live/) to see how this works.

+### Can I register for another 100ms account with same email address?

+You can use multiple email addresss to create multiple workspaces within your 100ms account.
+This will enable you to maintain different workspaces for different environments.
+For exampe, one workspace for development and one for production.
+For more information, please check [this blog](https://www.100ms.live/blog/launching-teams-workspaces) and also check your [100ms dashboard](https://dashboard.100ms.live/) to see how this works.

 ## Pricing and billing

 ### We wanted to ask specifics on pricing and how we could calculate an estimated cost based on our use case

-You can use our pricing calculator for an estimate of the cost - https://www.100ms.live/pricing.
-You can also book a meeting with us directly for an in-depth discussion - https://www.100ms.live/contact
+You can use our [pricing calculator](https://www.100ms.live/pricing) for an estimate of the cost.
+You can also [book a meeting](https://www.100ms.live/contact) with us directly for an in-depth discussion.

 ### Is this pricing for standard definition or high definition?
 In the pricing calculator, it’s telling us to contact you guys to discuss pricing for HD

-You can use our pricing calculator for an estimate of the cost - https://www.100ms.live/pricing.
-You can also book a meeting with us directly for an in-depth discussion - https://www.100ms.live/contact
+You can use our [pricing calculator](https://www.100ms.live/pricing) for an estimate of the cost.
+You can also [book a meeting](https://www.100ms.live/contact) with us directly for an in-depth discussion.

 ### Does billing on minutes count when only the local peer is joined in a room?